MicrosoftEdge/WebView2Feedback/specs/ScreenCaptureRequested.md

             // Let CoreWebView2 handler know the event is already handled

             // In the case of an iframe requesting permission to use Screen Capture, the default
-            // behavior is to first raise the ScreenCaptureRequested event off of the
+            // behavior is to first raise the ScreenCaptureStarting event off of the
             // CoreWebView2Frame and invoke it's handlers, and then raise the event off the
             // CoreWebView2 and invoke it's handlers.
 However, If we set Handled to true on the
             // CoreWebView2Frame event handler, then we will not raise the
-            // ScreenCaptureRequested event off the CoreWebView2.
+            // ScreenCaptureStarting event off the CoreWebView2.
             //
             // NotImplementedException could be thrown if underlying runtime did not
             // implement Handled.
 However, we only run this code after checking if
-            // CoreWebView2Frame.ScreenCaptureRequested exists, and both exist together,
+            // CoreWebView2Frame.ScreenCaptureStarting exists, and both exist together,
             // so it would not be a problem. args.Handled = true;
         };